Samuel Cruz (footballer)

 Samuel Almeida Braz Waterland Cruz (born 17 March 1993) is a Portuguese footballer who plays as a midfielder.

-Football career
+Career

-On 31 July 2013, he made his professional debut with Sporting Covilhã in a 2013–14 Taça da Liga match against Desportivo Chaves, replacing Diogo Gaspar (78th minute).
+On 31 July 2013, Cruz made his professional debut with Sporting Covilhã in a 2013–14 Taça da Liga match against Desportivo Chaves, replacing Diogo Gaspar (78th minute).
 In the first match of the 2013–14 Segunda Liga season against Marítimo B on the 11 August, he started the game and made his league debut.